-Maybe we can be your guide.
+Maybe we can help you navigate.

-Detox-Only .v.
-Rehab Treatment In Dumbreck, Glasgow
+Detox .v.
+Rehab In Dumbreck, Glasgow

 The appropriate duration in a treatment programme depends on your personal circumstances and history of addiction.

-The following treatment options are available near Dumbreck and the greater Glasgow area:
+Here is a rough guideline to treatment options for Dumbreck and the greater Glasgow area:

 Think back to past detoxes or rehabilitation centres to learn what areas should be dealt with in treatment and how to deal with triggers to alcohol or drug use.